sgunonu/DataSafe/LabGuide100000.md

 <!--Image 1.1-->
 ![](./images/SQLexecute.png "")<br/>
 <!--<img src= "./images/SQLexecute.png" align="left" height="48"width="48">-->
-**NOTE** If you don't have any data, populate your database with some new users and data to effectively use this lab.
+**NOTE** 1.
+If you don't have any data, populate your database with some new users and data to effectively use this lab.
 Use the script [here](https://objectstorage.us-phoenix-1.oraclecloud.com/n/orasenatdecaretlhealth01/b/Workshop/o/UsersScript.sql) to add new users.
-Login as **HCM1** user, use the script [here](https://objectstorage.us-phoenix-1.oraclecloud.com/n/orasenatdecaretlhealth01/b/Workshop/o/TableScript.sql) to add new tables.
+2. Login as **HCM1** user, use the script [here](https://objectstorage.us-phoenix-1.oraclecloud.com/n/orasenatdecaretlhealth01/b/Workshop/o/TableScript.sql) to add new tables to the HCM1 schema.

 ## Part 2.
 Assess Database Configurations with Oracle Data Safe